Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 V(t1) = 0.3 × V DD = V DD (1 − e −t1 / RC ); then t1 = 0.3566749 × RC
 V(t2) = 0.7 × V DD = V DD (1 − e −t2 / RC ); then t2 = 1.2039729 × RC
 T = t2 − t1 = 0.8473 × RC
-Figure 41 and Equation 1 shows maximum R p as a function of bus capacitance for Standard-, Fast- and Fast-mode Plus.
-For each mode, the R p(max) is a function of the rise time maximum (t r ) from Table 10 and the estimated bus capacitance (C b ):
+[Figure 41] and Equation 1 shows maximum R p as a function of bus capacitance for Standard-, Fast- and Fast-mode Plus.
+For each mode, the R p(max) is a function of the rise time maximum (t r ) from [Table 10] and the estimated bus capacitance (C b ):
 (1)

 The supply voltage limits the minimum value of resistor R p due to the specified minimum sink current of 3 mA for Standard-mode and Fast-mode, or 20 mA for Fast-mode Plus.
-R p(min) as a function of V DD is shown in Figure 42.
+R p(min) as a function of V DD is shown in [Figure 42].
 The traces are calculated using Equation 2:
 (2)
 R p max